npm/npm/README.md

-# npm – The Node Package Manager
+# npm – node package manager

 npm is a little package manager for the Node javascript library.

-For now, this README is more of a task list/roadmap than a proper "how to use this" type doc.

 ## Status: alpha